CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Rayleigh Scattering a New, Blue Surface of Last Scattering

-Rayleigh-scattering is a definite prediction of standard cosmology, and a first detection would in itself be a major achievement.
-With sufficient sensitivity and frequency coverage, the additional cosmological information carried by the Rayleigh-scattering signal can improve constraints on cosmological parameters.
+Rayleigh scattering of the CMB is a definite prediction of standard cosmology.
+However, a first detection has yet to be achieved and is further made challenging by the small amplitude of the signal.
+With sufficient sensitivity and frequency coverage, the additional cosmological information carried by the Rayleigh scattering signal can improve constraints on cosmological parameters.
 For example, forecasts show that an experiment like PICO~\citep{PICO_19} would be able to use Rayleigh scattering to improve constraints on the sum of the neutrino masses $\sum m_\nu$ by up to $50\%$.
 Similarly, the constraint on the number of relativistic species $N_{\rm eff}$ would be improved by $\sim 10\%$~\citep{Beringue_20}.
-The fact that the Rayleigh signal is effectively a second last-scattering surface could potentially also benefit the search for primordial non-Gaussianities \citep{Coulton_2021}.
+The fact that the Rayleigh signal is effectively a second last-scattering surface could potentially also benefit the search for primordial non-Gaussianities \citep{Coulton_2021}, which could lead to an improvement greater than a factor of two compared to an analysis using only primary CMB modes.

-The broad frequency coverage (270--850\,GHz) and wide survey area (Fig.~\ref{fig:surveys}) of \pcam potentially allows us to contribute to a first detection of CMB Rayleigh scattering.
-Furthermore, with the location of FYST at an elevation at more than~$5600$ m above sea level, there is a realistic possibility that the the impact of the atmosphere on the observation of large-scales anisotropies will be reduced compared with the assumptions in the forecasts.
+The broad frequency coverage ($270$--$850$\,GHz) and wide survey area (Fig.~\ref{fig:surveys}) of \pcam could potentially contribute to a first detection of CMB Rayleigh scattering, especially in combination with surveys covering lower frequencies.
+Furthermore, with the location of FYST at an elevation at more than~$5600$ m above sea level, the assumptions made in the forecasts presented here are likely to be somewhat conservative with respect to the impact of the atmosphere on the observation of large-scales anisotropies.